 Here are the Three Ways…

 - Original – See the above recipe link.
 For mine this time I used apple cider vinegar to get the flavor as close as I could to what my guests would be used to in store bought mayo.
-The range in the recipe says 1/2 to 1 T. vinegar, and I used 1/2 T. so it was mild.
+The range in the recipe says 1/2 to 1 Tablespoon vinegar, and I used 1/2 Tablespoon so it was mild.

 - Citrus Herb – Make the original mayo using fresh lemon juice (instead of ACV as mentioned above), and I also used an orange infused oliveoil.
 If you can’t find it, just use whatever oil you like in your mayo and also squeeze in a little lime and/or orange juice.
 Mix together 1/2 cup of this mayo with your herbs of choice.
 I used fresh chopped parsley and oregano in mine.